port-labs/port-docs/docs/build-your-software-catalog/define-your-data-model/setup-blueprint/properties/calculation-property/examples.md

 ## Calculate K8S labels

 You can create a calculation property inside your Blueprint to display a specific tag.
-Looking at the Node Blueprint, you can find the following property
+Looking at the Node Blueprint, you can find the following property:

 ```json
 "properties": {